Brainchip-Inc/akida_examples/doc/installation.rst

 ----------------

-The Akida tutorials can be downloaded from the `examples <./examples/index.html>`_ section as python scripts or Jupyter Notebooks.
+The Akida tutorials can be downloaded from the `examples <./examples/index.html>`_ section as Python scripts or Jupyter Notebooks.
 Dependencies needed to replay the examples can be installed using the :download:`requirements.txt <../requirements.txt>`
 file: